Delsin-Yu/GDViews.VirtualGridView/README.md

                     // The vertical scroll bar use to indicate
                     // the current viewport position relative to the
                     // data sets.
+                    .ConfigureVerticalScrollBar(

+                        _verticalScrollBar,

+                        // Managing the Value and Page value interpolation
+                        // of the ScrollBar when user moves the virtualized viewport.
+                        ScrollBarTweeners.CreateLerp(0.1f, TweenSetups.EaseInOut.Sine),

-Setting autohide to true will make the
+                        // Setting autohide to true will make the
                         // view hide the scroll bar when it's unnecessary.
-                    .ConfigureVerticalScrollBar(_verticalScrollBar, autoHide: true)
+                        autoHide: true

+                        )

                 // Finish the build and get the built instance.
                 .Build();